saiemula/Monte-Carlo-Option-Pricing/README.md

-Here's the fully formatted README ready to paste directly into GitHub:

----

 # Monte Carlo Option Pricing Simulator

 A professional-grade simulator for pricing European options using Monte Carlo methods, benchmarked against the Black–Scholes analytical model.
 This project demonstrates core concepts from quantitative finance, stochastic processes, and numerical methods in a clear and visual way.